kenba/via-httplib/CLIENT.md

                         int minor_version = 1,
                         int major_version = 1);

-The first constructor requires a `via::http::request_method::method_id` and a uri string.
+The first constructor requires a `via::http::request_method::id` and a uri string.
-`method_id` is an enumeration of the standard HTTP request methods, see:
+`request_method::id` is an enumeration of the standard HTTP request methods, see:
 `<via/http/request_method.hpp>`

 The second constructor requires a method string and a uri string.